Suvidnya/Sell2/README.md

 Sell2 is the title of our application.

-<p align="justify">Sell2 is a web platform that brings buyers and sellers of various items and properties together.
+<p align="justify">Sell2 is a web platform that brings buyers and sellers of various items and properties together and the buyers can buy the 2nd hand products from sellers.
 For example, if a person wants to sell their bicycle, books, electronics items then they will post the advertisement with prices on Sell2.
 Interested users can buy that objects from them.</p>

 <p align="justify">This program has various advantages, including no limit on the number of individuals who can view the product.
 Because it's an online application, anyone with an internet connection can readily view the goods.</p>